Hexadecimalz/PaperEcho/README.md

 This project was inspired by [ProjectScribe](https://github.com/UrbanCircles/scribe/tree/main).
 I was taken with the idea and presentation of the project.
 However, for me the project seemed way too complicated to just print something out.
 I liked the 3D printed design for the printer, but ultimately I wasn't going to do that.
 I just wanted to mimic the setup in my own way.
 I already had a Raspberry Pi, which I knew I could connect via USB to a thermal printer.

-I also wanted something simple but with some additional functionality that Project Scribe's author hasn't provided.
+I also wanted something simple but with additional functionality that Project Scribe's author hasn't provided.
 I used AI to generate all of the code and create something I really like for minimal effort.
 The idea of printing certain things and having this available via localhost on my phone works great for me.

 I ended up using my Pi 3 and this [Nucoun VCP-8370 printer](https://www.amazon.com/dp/B0CSDKHKT7).
-I think the total cost would likely be significantly more than Project Scribe's if I had to buy everything new, but I also like the flexibility of a lot more storage space and flexibility.
-There are trade offs to the minimalist design but I'm pretty happy with the final result.
+I think the total cost would likely be significantly more than Project Scribe's if I had to buy everything new.

 ## 📦 Features